 - Difficulty moving a joint

 Other than taking the medication prescribed by your doctor, is there anything that you can do to ease the pain?
-Check out these tips from All Seniors Care.
+The answer is “yes”.

 First things first: Make sure you’ve been following your doctor’s advice on pain management.
 Once that’s taken care of, look at how you can make lifestyle changes to help you cope with pain related to arthritis.